Shannon, New Zealand

 The main activities in the district are dairy, sheep, and mixed farming.
 Mangaore (5 kilometres east) is the residential township for the nearby Mangahao hydro-electric power station, which was the second power station to be built in New Zealand and the first to be built by the government.
 The power station is the oldest still supplying power to New Zealand grid.
-The Manawatu River lies to the west of the town.
+The Manawatū River lies to the west of the town.

 A large percentage of the population is Māori with the local primary school representing kaupapa Māori.

 History

 Shannon originally adjoined extensive swamps and was a headquarters for flax milling.
 The land on which the township later stood was part of an endowment of 215000 acre acquired about 1881 by the Wellington and Manawatu Railway Company (WMR).
 At first the company had intended to extend its railway from Levin to Foxton, but afterwards it proceeded to develop and open up the endowment area.
 Accordingly, the line was laid along the present route via Shannon.
 The town is considered to have been founded on 8 March 1887 when the first auction of town land was held.
 Shannon was named after George Vance Shannon (1842–1920), a director of the WMR.
 It was constituted a borough in 1917.